-Since the Lycoming County Planning Commission began its partnership with PennDOT in 2005 to market LTAP courses in Lycoming County, we have offered 95 courses with 1,488 municipal officials in attendance yielding an average of 15 attendees per course which is strong considering our MPO represents a single county (Lycoming) with a small municipal catchment base and large geographic area (largest land area of any PA County) involving long travel times for some of our municipal attendees.
+Since the Lycoming County Planning Commission began its partnership with PennDOT in 2005 to market LTAP courses in Lycoming County, we have offered 99 courses with 1,600 municipal officials in attendance.
+These courses yielded an average of 16 attendees per course which is strong, considering our MPO represents a single county (Lycoming) with a small municipal catchment base and large geographic area (largest land area of any PA County) involving long travel times for some of our municipal attendees.